-Second year Software Umer has worked in the OE Lab has already been part of several helped the lab create various tutorials.
-Aside from work and include playing basketball and books.
+Second year Software Engineering student Umer has worked in the OE Lab for only a short time, but has already been part of several exciting projects.
+He has helped the lab create various Google workspace tutorials.
+Aside from work and academics, his hobbies include playing basketball and reading non-fiction books.

-"I look forward to working on throughout the year and Umer
+"I look forward to working on multiple projects throughout the year and meeting new people." - Umer